Life on board

 Take a look at our films about our previous sailing adventures!

-What is it like to sail on board Götheborg of Sweden as a deckhand?
+What is it like to sail on board Götheborg of Sweden?
 Have a look at what happens on board: From bringing your passport when you sign on, to rig training, lessons, fire round, lookout post – and all the other fun things that happen on board!

 Life on board with Wilderness Stories